 A meteor swarm damages the landing gear en route, but rather than return to Earth the explorers vote to crash land on Mars and take their chances.
 They survive intact and are immediately met by a Martian welcoming party, led by the supreme leader Ikron (Morris Ankrum).
-Instead of facing a slow death, they’re instead welcomed into the Martians’ fabulous underground city.
-Their hosts generously offer to help rebuild their ship for a return flight.
+Instead of facing a slow death, they’re welcomed into the Martians’ fabulous underground city.
+Their hosts generously offer to help rebuild the ship for a return flight.
 Jim falls in love with his Martian assistant Alita (Marguerite Chapman), and Carol gravitates to the welcoming arms of Steve.

 Unbeknownst to our group, Ikron is really a militarist set on invading the Earth, because Mars is ‘a dying planet.’
 An element that provides most of their energy is almost gone.
 Ikron intends to seize Rocketship M.A.R.S.
 II before the Earthlings can fly it home.

 Destination Moon was a semi-documentary without a lot of dramatic content, but its topical novelty made it a big hit.
-Kurt Neumann’s excellent Rocketship X-M grabbed audiences with a dramatic warning about atomic energy, with an unforgettable martyrdom for a climax.
+Kurt Neumann’s excellent Rocketship X-M grabbed audiences with its dramatic warning about atomic energy, and an unforgettable martyrdom for a climax.
 Flight to Mars is a curiously slack story comparable to an old seagoing tale: explorers land on a new shore, meet strange foreigners, and have trouble getting underway again.
-Arthur Strawn’s focus is on the particulars of rebuilding the ship, which really adds up to a stack of expository dialogue scenes.
-Why the explorers have gone to Mars is mostly ignored, and what they may have learned there is reduced to a few phrases like,’they have a lot of advanced technology here.’
+Arthur Strawn’s focus is on the particulars of rebuilding the ship, which adds up to a stack of expository dialogue scenes.
+Why the explorers have gone to Mars is mostly ignored, and what they may have learned there is reduced to a few phrases like, ‘they have a lot of advanced technology here.’
 We’re instead given some dull bureaucratic treachery between pacifist and hawkish Martians, that also amounts mostly to talk.

 Yet the film has sufficient appeal for sci-fi fans, just to see how Monogram’s capable technicians pull off big-time futuristic visuals on a Bowery Boys budget… granted, considerably more than a Bowery Boys budget.
 This earlier 2-color Cinecolor has only red and blue, but since there are no daytime scenes on Earth, we aren’t starved for green hues.
 Art director Edward S. (Ted) Haworth really pulls his weight, finding creative color combinations for the spaces in the underground Martian city.
 Hawworth’s angular walls and semi-triangular doorways are appropriately unusual.
 The spaceship model and some of the interior designs would be re-used for more space movies when Monogram became Allied Artists.
 1956’s World Without End cribs Haworth’s angular art direction idea plus the glamorously futuristic mini-skirts (and credited them to the pin-up master Vargas).

-In reality we see a bare minimum of everything — only one matte angle on the launch sites, a scant few ‘rocket on strings’ images for the space flight, and literally just one brief shot of the vast underground Martian city.
+In reality we see a bare minimum of everything — only one matte angle on the launch sites, a scant few ‘rocket on strings’ images for the space flight, and just one brief shot of the vast underground Martian city.
 The spaceship cabin looks suspiciously like a hand-me-down, with cots for beds and ordinary rolling desk chairs.
 Space fans would have to wait four more years to glom the extraterrestrial wonders of Universal’s Metaluna and MGM’s Altair-4.
 For all the talk about the advanced civilization on Mars, everything looks decidedly terrestrial, even furniture.
 At one point a character trips over a plastic chair.
 She minimizes her stumble; I wouldn’t say a retake would be needed.
 But why does the sound editor leave the sound effect in?

 Lesley Selander’s by-the-numbers direction never picks up a great deal of dramatic tension or excitement — the promised miraculous adventure never seems to appear.
 As soon as Ikron and his cohorts stroll in wearing plush moon suits from George Pal’s movie, we know we’re really in a space opera from TV land.
-The aliens aren’t alien, but familiar English-speaking Earth types we know all too well — a paranoid leader, a kindly father of a luscious young Martian maiden.
+The aliens aren’t alien, but familiar English-speaking Earth types we know all too well — a paranoid leader, the kindly father of a luscious young Martian maiden.
 Science is around for convenience, what with the unexplained miracle of ‘Corium’ and the odd notion that radio waves won’t reach all the way to Mars.
-Ikron can listen to Earth broadcasts, but can’t send messages of his own.
+Ikron can listen to Earth broadcasts but can’t send messages of his own.
 He has technology far in advance of ours, but space travel know-how just ain’t in the Martian toolbox.

 Mars is apparently doomed because their ‘Corium’ is almost depleted.
 That just doesn’t have the immediate impact as did Rocketship X-M’s revelation that Mars blew itself up with Atom bombs.
 At least Ikron has a plan to avoid extinction, which is more than we can say for Earthly civilzation.
 We’ve initiated a kill-off of terrestrial life, but our news programs find time to celebrate billionaire playboys comparing the size of their private space rockets.

 Most of the cast members have solid experience as former studio contractees.
 Richard Gaines is the crewperson most convinced they’re all going to die.
 Sharp-eyed viewers will remember him as unpleasant businessmen in George Stevens’ The More the Merrier and Billy Wilder’s Double Indemnity and Ace in the Hole.
 Cameron Mitchell once again carries a movie in good spirits, although he has no part in the final race to the escape rocket and the fight at the hatch.
-Insead, the somewhat dense researcher Arthur Franz is nominated to be Mister Action Spaceman in the last scene.
+Insead, the somewhat dense researcher Arthur Franz is nominated to be Mister Action Spaceman for the last scene.
 Franz’s Jim doesn’t come off well in the romance department — he treats poor Carol terribly.
 Audiences in 1951 must have rolled their eyes when Jim announces that he and Alita are an item, ignoring Carol.
 But what else can a spaceman do, when confronted by Alita’s long, sleek Minsky Martian legs?

-The reactions we see to most of the space-dangers are if anything very underplayed.
-When their ship has crashed in the Martian snow and their only prospects are starvation in the freezing cold, the space explorers don’t seem that distressed.
+The reactions to most of the space-dangers are if anything very underplayed.
+When their ship has crashed in the Martian snow and their only prospects are starvation in the freezing cold, the space explorers don’t seem all that distressed.
 When they are almost immediately escorted into a palatial city with food and comfort, they aren’t awestruck into silence.
 I mean, the big tranquilzer craze was still a couple of years away.

 (←) Virginia Huston’s career soon thinned out but she’s still fondly remembered from her noir roles, especially in Jacques Tourneur’s Out of the Past.
 Here she’s a slide-rule calcuating lady scientist, but also a stereotyped ‘weak female.’
 Carol becomes excited at the prospect of seeing a Martian kitchen.
 She then bursts into inconsolable tears when her boyfriend strays.